A random matrix perspective of cultural structure: groups or redundancies?: Eigenvalue distributions for empirical data and null models

 Third, Fig.~\ref{Spec:r-rand} shows the spectrum of a similarity matrix generated via restricted randomness (abbreviated as ``r-random'').
 Specifically, for every vector, each trait is chosen independently at random from the traits available at the level of the respective feature, with different probabilities attached to the possible traits, these probabilities being directly proportional to the empirical occurrence frequencies of the respective traits.
 This means that, like the shuffling procedure, restricted randomness also reproduces the empirical trait frequencies, but on average.
 Moreover, it also retains the independent generation specific to uniform randomness, which allows for an arbitrary number $N$ of cultural vectors to be generated, regardless of how large this number is for empirical data.
 The independent generation should also make the analytic tractability of the model easier.
 Although neither of these two advantages are directly exploited in this study, they suggest that restricted randomness is conceptually more appropriate than either uniform randomness or shuffling, as it incorporates the desirable properties of both.

 The rough shape of the eigenvalue histogram is quite similar across the four panels of Fig.~\ref{Spec}, which means that empirical data contains a large amount of noise, which can be described reasonably well by any of the three null models.
 Interesting discrepancies are present in terms of the leading eigenvalue: the empirical value is very similar to the shuffled and r-randomn values, while higher than the u-random value.
-This shows that the overal tendency towards similarity is smaller in the uniformly-random case than in the other three cases.
-This is understandable given that shuffling and restricted randomness reproduce the feature-level non-uniformities, which in turn are responsible for an overal level of similarity which is higher than what is expected from uniform randomness~\cite{Babeanu_2}, leading to an enhanced global mode.
+This shows that the overall tendency towards similarity is smaller in the uniformly-random case than in the other three cases.
+This is due to shuffling and restricted randomness reproducing the feature-level non-uniformities, which are not reproduced by, leading to an enhanced global mode.

-Very important are the empirical outliers in Fig~\ref{Spec:empir}, which encode empirical structure that is independent of feature-level nonuniformities.
+Very important are the empirical outliers in Fig~\ref{Spec:empir}, which encode empirical structure that is independent of feature-level non-uniformities.
 The two higher outliers are larger than the bulk boundary as predicted by any of the three null models, while the other two appear compatible with the random bulk predicted by uniform randomness.
 This highlights the importance of choosing the appropriate null model, since this determines the position of the boundary between noise modes and structural modes along the $\lambda$ axis, which in turn decides how many empirical eigenmodes are to be regarded as structurally relevant on the higher $\lambda$ side of this boundary.
 It appears that the position of this boundary is somewhat different for the three null models, but this is hard to evaluate only based on Fig.~\ref{Spec}, due to limitations inherent in the binning.